Don't expect Singapore's private home prices to match growth of 2018: Experts

 READ: Property cooling measures – examining the case for a ‘sledgehammer’

 Mr Koh added that it could be a muted year for the property market.
-"We could see private home prices increase by a healthy 2 to 3 per cent in 2019, which means only an increase of 0.1 to 0.5 per cent per quarter."
+"We could see private home prices increase by a healthy 2 to 3 per cent in 2019, which means only an increase of 0.1 to 0.5 per cent per quarter," he said.

 With more new launches in the pipeline, 2019 is likely to be more of a buyers' rather than sellers' market, said Mr Ku, who predicts a "3 to 5 per cent drop" in private home prices as compared to 2018.